Ginevra (given name)

 Ginevra is a feminine given name.
 It was occasionally used in medieval and Renaissance Italy in reference to Queen Guinevere, King Arthur’s queen in the popular Arthurian legends.
 It is the Italian version of the name Guinevere, which is a Norman French version of the Welsh name Gwenhwyfar, meaning "white" and "smooth" or "white phantom."
 It is also associated with the juniper tree in Italy, where the name for the tree is ginepro.
 Geneva, Switzerland is called Ginevra in Italian.
 It is a currently popular name for girls in Italy, where it has been among the top 100 names given to newborn girls since 1999 and among the top 10 most popular names for baby girls since 2016.
-It is in occasional use in other countries, including the United States, where it was given to 12 newborn girls born in 2020, to 14 girls born in 2021, and to 16 girls in 2022, and Switzerland, where it was given to 17 girls born in 2020.
+It is in occasional use in other countries, including the United States, where it was given to 12 newborn girls born in 2020, to 14 girls born in 2021, to 16 girls in 2022, to 15 girls in 2023, and 25 girls in 2024, and Switzerland, where it was given to 17 girls born in 2020.